Programs

 Big Brothers Big Sisters

+The Chicago Lions partner with Big Brothers Big Sisters of Metropolitan Chicago to provide mentorship, leadership development, and structured activities for at-risk youth.
 This organization aims to partner with role models, volunteers, and others in the community in order to bring children facing adversity higher aspirations, avoidance of risky behavior, and educational success.

 Chicago Lions Charitable Association